fabianofranz/installer/docs/user/azure/install_upi.md

 A few DNS records are required for clusters that use user-provisioned infrastructure.
 Feel free to choose the DNS strategy that fits you best.

-In this example we're going to use [Azure's own DNS solution](azure-dns), so we're going to create a new public DNS zone for external (internet) visibility, and a private DNS zone for internal cluster resolution.
+In this example we're going to use [Azure's own DNS solution][azure-dns], so we're going to create a new public DNS zone for external (internet) visibility, and a private DNS zone for internal cluster resolution.
 Note that the public zone don't necessarily need to exist in the same resource group of the cluster deployment itself and may even already exist in your organization for the desired base domain.
 If that's the case, you can skip the public DNS zone creation step, but make sure the install config generated earlier [reflects that scenario](customization.md#cluster-scoped-properties).